shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 This has very strong implications on what practices are expected to be effective.
 For instance:
-1. We need a setup where the AI agent can run code to check what it does (sometimes the entire program, sometiems only tests).
+1. We need a setup that allows the AI agent to run code to check the changes it makes (sometimes the entire program, sometiems only tests).
 Having an LLM just "review" written code just ain't gonna cut it.
 1. But - we should try hard to verify things about the code even without running it (as a test or otherwise).
 Examples:
     1. Static typing, of course.
 This can be taken further than most people are aware and AI is a good match for this.
     1. Preference for pure functions where applicable.